phuocng/html-dom/posts/position-an-element-absolutely-to-another-element.md

 <div id="popover">...</div>
 ```

-> ## Resource
+{% callout %}
->
+### Resource

-> The implementations don't tell you how to add an arrow to the popover.
-You can take a look at this [page](https://csslayout.io/patterns/popover-arrow/)
+The implementations don't tell you how to add an arrow to the popover.
+You can take a look at this [page](https://csslayout.io/patterns/popover-arrow/) to see how it can be done with CSS.
-> to see how it can be done with CSS.
+{% endcallout %}

 ## 1. Use absolute CSS